 It’s still not fair that this man lost his health, his mobility, and his career due to one driver’s careless actions on this one rainy day.
 However, this rear-ended accident settlement was enough to compensate him for his injuries and the wages he lost.

-Using someone who rears ended, you aren’t always as straightforward as it should be.
-If you’re wondering what to do after a rear-ended accident or a crash with a commercial truck, we can help.
+If you’re wondering what to do after an accident with a commercial truck, we can help.